dennisadriaans/nuxt-crud-cli/USAGE.md

 ```
 ?
 What is the name of the resource? (singular, e.g. "post") product
 ?
 What do you want to generate?
-All (Controller, Handlers, Requests, Resources)
+All (Controller, Requests, Resources)
-?
-Which handlers do you want to generate? create, getAll, getOne, update, delete
 ?
 Which requests do you want to generate?
 Store, GetAll, GetOne, Update, Delete
 ?
 API version (e.g. "v1")? v1
 ?
 Do you want to create route files (index.ts and [id].ts)?
 Yes